Mercedes-Benz Innovations

 1983 Supplemental Restraint System (SRS) in North America

-1984 All Mercedes-Benz models now fitted with front belt tensioners.
+1984 All Mercedes-Benz models now fitted with front belt tensioners and emergency tensioning retractors.

 Electronic powershift (EPS) fitted as standard on trucks